 Have you worked your lower legs too much lately?
 Suffering from severe soreness and want to give certain muscle groups a break in your next Coach week?
 Then you’ll find your Coach’s limitations function useful.

 Before setting limitations, make sure you’re interpreting your body’s signals correctly.
-Read this article from beginning to end to learn about what your body is telling you and about how you can use the Limitations-function.
+Read on to learn about what your body is telling you and about how to use the Limitations-function.

 Many Free Athletes don’t know when they should indicate limitations for their next Coach week.
 The Limitations function should only be used in cases of “delayed onset muscle soreness” (DOMS) never in cases when there’s a chance of muscle strain, joint pain or any other injury.

 DOMS isn’t pain.
 It’s the soreness and stiffness you feel in your muscles after a hard session.
 Normally this only lasts for 24-48 hours.
 But in some cases it can last longer.
 If you feel that some muscle groups really need a break, set your limitations accordingly.
 Please note that whenever you choose one or several limitations, the Coach will generate a training plan that will put less strain than normal on the selected muscle group(s).
 Keep in mind, however, that this does not mean the respective muscles will not be stimulated at all.
 Your Coach may not completely exclude them from workouts, just work them less.

 When not to use the Limitations function